nizhuhatesocd/GoogleForms/README.md

 [!]**Note**: (If the path starts with a slash ( / ) it always represents an absolute path to an element !)

-# What the Heck is XPATH ? :mega:
+# What the Heck is XPATH ? :rainbow:
 **XPath**  uses *path expressions* to select nodes in an XML document.
 The node is selected by following a path or steps.
 The most useful path expressions are listed below

 # Finding XPATH :bulb: